Central Corridor Rail Line

+In 2017 the Massachusetts Department of Transportation completed Central Corridor Passenger Rail Feasibility Study.
+No further action was taken upon completion of the study.

 History

 Previous service

 The New London, Willimantic, and Palmer Railroad opened from New London, Connecticut, to Palmer, Massachusetts, in September 1850.
 It was extended to Amherst in May 1853 by the NLW&P-leased Amherst and Belchertown Railroad, which failed and was reorganized as the Amherst, Belchertown and Palmer in 1858.
 The New London Northern Railroad acquired the NLW&P (which had failed in 1859) in 1861, and the AB&P in 1864.
 In 1867, it extended the line north to Millers Falls.

 In 1870, the Rutland Railroad leased an 1849-built Vermont and Massachusetts Railroad line from Millers Falls to Brattleboro, Vermont.
 Originally the V&M mainline, it became a minor branch when the V&M decided to expand west through the Hoosac Tunnel instead.
 Soon after, the Rutland was taken over by the Vermont Central Railroad, which then leased the NLN in December 1871.
 The VC collapsed in 1873 and was taken over by the Central Vermont Railway, which continued to lease the NLN.

 The Central Vermont became part of the Grand Trunk Railway in 1899, which in turn was nationalized by the Canadian government in 1922.
 Passenger service on the line ended on September 27, 1947.
 The line was sold to RailTex in 1995 and operated as the New England Central Railroad.
 RailTex was merged into RailAmerica in 2000, which in turn was acquired by the Genesee & Wyoming company in 2012.